-Assessment I (100 Marks) Assessment II (100 N Individual Assignment /Quiz / Poster Presentation Written Test Individual Assignment / Quiz / Case Study / Seminar / Mini Project Written Test Total Internal Assessment 40 60 40 60 200
+Assessment I (100 Marks) Assessment II (100 Marks) Total Internal Individual Assignment / Quiz / Poster Presentation Written Test Individual Assignment / Quiz / Case Study / Seminar / Mini Project Written Test Assessm ent 40 60 40 60 200

-^{}The weighted average shall be converted into 40 marks for internal Assessment
+^{}The weighted average shall be converted into 40 marks for internal Assessment.

-A minimum of 2 internal assessments will be conducted as a part of continuous assessment.
-Each internal assessment is to be conducted for 100 marks and will have to be distributed in 2 parts viz., Individual Assignment/Case study/Seminar/Mini project and Test with each having a weightage of 40% and 60% respectively.
+A minimum of two internal assessments will be conducted as a part of continuous assessment.
+Each internal assessment is to be conducted for 100 marks and will have to be distributed in two parts viz., Individual Assignment/Case study/Seminar/Mini project and Test with each having a weightage of 40% and 60% respectively.
 The tests shall be in written mode.
 The total internal assessment marks of 200 shall be converted into a maximum of 40 marks and rounded to the nearest integer.

 12.2.
-Laboratory Courses
+Theory courses with Laboratory component (50 marks)